nautobot/nautobot-ansible/docs/getting_started/how-to-use/inventory.rst

 This page will just have quick examples that people may have had questions about, but the normal plugin documentation should be referenced for normal usage.

-The inventory plugin documentation can be found :ref:`here<ansible_collections.netbox.netbox.nb_inventory_inventory>`.
+The inventory plugin documentation can be found :ref:`here<ansible_collections.networktocode.nautobot.inventory_inventory>`.

 Using Compose to Set ansible_network_os to Platform Slug
 ------------------------------------------------------------------